Document structure

 Article 1 – Principles of donation

-1. Voluntariness is the basic principle of donation in Georgia.
+1. Voluntariness shall be the basic principle of donation in Georgia.
 Any capable citizen of Georgia aged between 18 and 65 years, who has undergone a medical examination and has no indications against being a donor, may donate blood.

 2. Citizens may donate blood as an act of charity (without consideration), as well as for their relatives, for remuneration (regular donors), and for the purposes of insurance and blood preservation.